banq/jivejdon/readme.md

 ````````````

 ThreadStateLoader will reconstruct current state by SQL from MySQL database, the sql is  "select count(1) ...".
-and now we refresh the current state of a ForumThread: the count for all message replies.
+and now we refreshed the current state of a ForumThread: the count for all message replies.

 Clean architecture/Hexagonal architecture
 ==============================